-The Indian auto-components industry can be broadly classified into the organized and unorganized sectors.
-The organized sector caters to the Original Equipment Manufacturers (OEMs) and consists of high-value precision instruments while the unorganized sector comprises of low-valued products and caters mostly to the aftermarket category.
-This industry, on a whole, accounts for almost 7 per cent of India’s GDP and employs as many as 3 million people, both directly and indirectly.
-The turnover of the industry registered a Compound Annual Growth Rate (CAGR) of 10% annually during the period 2012-13 to 2017-18.
-During the same period, exports increased from US$ 9.7 billion to US$ 13.5 billion.
+The Indian auto-components industry can be broadly classified into organized and unorganized sectors.
+The organized sector caters to the Original Equipment Manufacturers (OEMs) and consists of high-value precision instruments, while the unorganized sector comprises of low-valued products and caters mostly to the aftermarket category.
+The ‘Driving Transmission and Steering’ product category accounted for the largest part of the aftermarket at 21 percent, followed by ‘Engine Components’ and ‘Electricals’ at 18 percent each and ‘Suspension and Braking’ at 15 percent.
+The industry as a whole, accounts for nearly 2.3 percent of India’s GDP and employs as many as 3 million people, both directly and indirectly.

 Before one decides to export a vehicle or vehicle parts to the United States, one should ensure that it conforms to the Environmental Protection Agency (EPA) regulations.